yahoojp-marketing/ads-search-api-documents/bestpractice/en/addisplayoption_asset.md

 InAdGroupAssetService, you can set the added Asset Information to ad group, and retrieve the Asset Information that is set to ad group.

 ## Examples
-Company A is planning to add the below Ad Display Option through Search Ads API for their sales promotion.
+Company A is planning to add the below Ad display asset through Search Ads API for their sales promotion.

 ##### QuickLink
 No                | LINK_TEXT             | LINK_URL